 Perhaps the biggest determining factor in a cat’s size is its breed.
 Some breeds can reach massive sizes, while others remain small even when fully grown.
 Most domestic cats are a mixture of different breeds and fall somewhere in between huge and tiny, but if your cat’s ancestry includes one of these breeds, it may be destined to reach greater (or lesser) heights.

 Please note that weights given are healthy ranges; as with all cats, these breeds can be overweight or underweight, so individual cats may weigh more or less than the amounts given here.

 Big: Maine Coon

 Clocking in at up to 25 pounds and measuring up to four feet in length, Maine Coons are truly massive cats.
-The world record for the longest cat is held by a Maine Coon, and they’re comparable in size to wild Eurasian lynxes, which average about four feet long.
+A Maine Coon holds the world record for the longest cat, and they’re comparable in size to wild Eurasian lynxes, which average about four feet long.
 Reaching such great sizes takes time; Maine Coons need three to five years to grow to their full adult size, compared to one year for most other breeds!

 Big: Norwegian Forest Cat

 Sometimes thought of as the European version of the Maine Coon, the Norwegian Forest Cat is a beast in its own right.
 Their big bones and fluffy coat contribute to their large sizes – up to 18 pounds for females and up to 20 for males.

 Originally a cross between a domestic cat and an Asian Leopard, the Bengal sports the trademark spots of its wild ancestor in addition to its size and shape.
 Long, lean, and decidedly leopardlike, the Bengal can weigh up to 22 pounds.
 Combined with its highly active temperament, this large size makes it one of the trickiest breeds to keep.